aegrumet/umbilical/README.md

     ```

   - The push subscription should be a JSON object as returned by the [PushManager.subscribe()](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) method.
-  - Subsequent calls overwrite previous state for the given subscription.
+  - Subsequent calls overwrite previous state for the subscription.

-- `DELETE /API/server/podping-webpush/register`: unsubscribe from podping updates for the given push subscription
+- `DELETE /API/server/podping-webpush/subscription`: delete the push subscription

   - body: